If I were to pick one place for an exotic and yet relaxing vacation – I´d go with Lanzarote! Let’s discuss the best things to do in Lanzarote.

 Quick sum up: Timanfaya National Park – Jameos del Agua – Fundacion Cesar Manrique – Jardin de Cactus – Cueva de los Verdes – Los Hervideros and Charco de los Clicos – Mirador del Rio – Museo de la Pirateria – Playa Blanca /Marina Rubicon /Puerto Calero – Playa de Papagayo – Costa Teguise and SUP class – Local Wineries – Day trip to Fuerteventura

-- Parque Nacional de Timanfaya ( book online in advance and go earlier in the morning)
+- Parque Nacional de Timanfaya, one of the top landmarks in Spain ( book online in advance and go earlier in the morning)

 - Jameos del Agua / one of the architectural masterpieces, designed by Cesar Manrique: natural cave, art gallery, and museum, all in one